abigailaiken/abigailaiken.github.io/teaching.md

 ### PA 388K/WGS 393/SS 301: Reproductive Health and Reproductive Rights

-This is a course for Master's students in the LBJ school and across departments, inclduing sociology, nursing, women's and gender studies, social work, and education, as well as upper-division Plan II (liberal arts honors) undergraduates at the University of Texas at
+This is a course for Master's students in the LBJ school and across departments, including sociology, nursing, women's and gender studies, social work, and education, as well as upper-division Plan II (liberal arts honors) undergraduates at the University of Texas at
 Austin.
 Classes are divided into three parts, including a